nonsponsored/cognition/README.md

 ## Cognition

+### Status
+Sizable and extensive rework from the initial release, much more of an out-of-the-box starter now.

+### What It Is
-Starter theme for Astro (https://astro.build/), using no other frameworks, and currently including:
+Starter theme for Astro (https://astro.build/) that's more than a blog, and uses no other frameworks.

 - Accessible, extensible, and responsive navigation system, with optional dropdown system.
-- Fluid typography system that uses the 1.333 Perfect Fourth scale ratio and the Manrope (https://manropefont.com) variable font.
+- Fluid typography system that uses the Manrope (https://manropefont.com) variable font.
 - Globally defined meta information, which can be overridden at the page level.
+- Animations that respect reduced-motion preferences.
 - Template files for `favicon.ico`, `favicon.svg`, `apple-touch-icon.png`, and `share-image.jpg` (for social sharing).
-- Card component flexible enough for blog or product content.
-- Basic Page Header component.
-- Generic Rich Text Editor container, that can also be used as a component.
-- Video component for displaying Twitch, YouTube, and Vimeo videos.
-- Superfluous, yet fun, Announcement component with rocket launch.
-- Animations that respect reduced-motion preferences.
+- See the Guides & Demos for details about components: https://cognition-theme.netlify.app/guides-and-demos/

 ### Demo Site
 https://cognition-theme.netlify.app/